zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/validate-table-1/validate-table-1.md

 ## Introduction

-Confirm that trhe selected table is a viable candidate for auto partitioning.
+Confirm that the chosen table is a viable candidate for auto partitioning.

 Estimated Time: 25mins